 When Are DOT Drug Tests Performed?

-Safety-sensitive employees are subject to drug or alcohol testing in the following situations:
+Employers of safety-sensitive workplaces can issue drug or alcohol testing in the following situations:

 - Pre-employment drug screenings